Selling at an Essex Classic Car Auction

 Once Terms and Conditions have been agreed upon and you have settled any relevant Entry Fees, we will confirm receipt of the consignment.
 Following this, instructions will be given to you to enable the sending of all relevant paperwork (e.g. history file, receipts etc.) for the car to ECCA in preparation for the auction.
 These procedures effectively represent the formal instruction of ECCA to sell the car on your behalf.

 Entry Fees and Charges

 The entry fee of £100 plus VAT includes entry into the relevant Auction Catalogue showing your car with a colour picture and descriptive text.
-Should your entry sell at auction, we will charge our standard seller’s premium of 5%+VAT based on the hammer price your entry has achieved.
+Should your entry sell at auction, we will charge the greater of our standard seller’s premium of 5% (based on the hammer price your entry has achieved) or £100, plus vat.